 About the Program

 The Physician Assistant (PA) program at Wichita State University is the only one of its kind in Kansas.
-It prepares students to practice medicine with the supervision of a licensed physician.
+It prepares students to practice medicine in collaboration with a licensed physician.

 One of the key advantages of attending Wichita State is our location in Kansas' major medical and metropolitan center.

 - We offer one of the largest university-based programs for health professionals west of the Mississippi.

 - Our location provides a wide base for training in one of the area's many medical facilities.